jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

   - **prison** has the same meaning as in section 3(1) of the Corrections Act 2004
   - **prisoner** means a person who is for the time being in the legal custody of any person under the Corrections Act 2004
   - **process** means any summons, warrant, order, or other document issued out of any court, or by any Judge, Master, District Court Judge, Justice, Community Magistrate, or Registrar
-  - **production order** means an order made under section 105 of the Criminal Proceeds (Recovery) Act 2009
   - **profit forfeiture order** has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009
   - **property** has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009
   - **qualifying instrument forfeiture offence** has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009